Discover

-The reason why it’s important to check your moles is that they can change in to a type of cancer called melanoma.
-Melanoma is the third most common skin cancer in the UK.
+It’s important to check your skin and moles regularly.
+New moles or marks on your skin, or changes to an existing mole could be a sign of a type of skin cancer called melanoma.
+Melanoma is the fifth most common type of cancer in the UK.
 The good news is, the earlier it’s spotted and treated, the better the outlook is.

-Firstly, think about whether you’re more likely to develop skin cancer than other people.
 Most people know that getting sunburn increases the chances of getting skin cancer.
-But there are other things that increase your risk too, including if you:
+But studies suggest you are more at risk of skin cancer if you:

 - are taking medicines that affect your immune system

-There are no hard and fast rules for how often you should check your moles.
-But if you tick a number of things on the list above then it’s a good idea to check yourself once a month.
+It’s a good idea to check your skin once a month.
 The better you get to know your skin, the more likely you are to see any changes.

 - Stand in a well-lit room.